elnormous/OuzelShadingLanguage/README.md

 # 1. Introduction
-Ouzel Shading Language (OSL) is a high-level language, designed for writing shaders.
+Ouzel Shading Language (OSL) is a high-level language, designed for writing cross-platform shaders.
 OSL can be transpiled to High Level Shading Language (HLSL), OpenGL Shading Language (GLSL), and Metal Shading Language (MSL).
 OSL is a subset of C++11.

 # 2. Lexical Structure